the-turing-way/the-turing-way/book/website/project-design/code-styling.md

 ## Overview

-This chapter aims to introduce some principals of 'code hygiene', otherwise known as *linting*.
-Linting includes guidelines for code formatting and naming conventions, and ensuring that code is human readable such as by using useful formatting, writing comments and creating documentation.
+Linting includes {ref}`guidelines for naming<pd-code-styling-guidelines>`, and ensuring that {ref}`code is human readable<pd-code-styling-readability>` such as by using useful formatting, writing comments and creating documentation.
-Some integrated development environments (IDEs) include automatic linting, but there are free packages in Python that will lint code for you (for example, [autopep8](https://pypi.org/project/autopep8/).
+Some integrated development environments (IDEs) include automatic linting, but there are free {ref}`packages and tools for linting<pd-code-styling-tools>` that will lint code for you (for example, [autopep8](https://pypi.org/project/autopep8/).

 By keeping the following advice in mind while coding, your code will be more reusable, adaptable, and clear.